MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-run-sample-order-orch-flow.md

 ## Lab scenario

-1. Order comes into IOM as email attachment.
+1. Order comes into Intelligent Order Management as email attachment.
 1. Validate order header to make sure "ship to"" country is US.
 1. Validate order line to make sure quantity is greater than 1.
 1. Route order based on quantity.